• harbinger •

-Notes: No, harbingers do not harbinge, though Walt Whitman used this word in precisely today's meaning in one of his poems.
+Notes: No, harbingers don't harbinge, though Walt Whitman used this word in a sense precisely corresponding to today's meaning in one of his poems.
 Up until the 17th century, for reasons you will find in today's Word History, harbinge meant "to lodge".
 Today harbingers harbinger.

-In Play: The robin is the traditional harbinger of spring in North America but other harbingers abound: "I'm afraid that the new president is a harbinger of layoffs, judging from his history at other companies."
+In Play: I saw the first robin couple hopping around in my back yard today, as though dancing to the music of spring.
+The robin is the traditional harbinger of spring in North America, but other kinds of harbingers abound: "I'm afraid that the new president is a harbinger of layoffs, judging from his history at other companies."
 Harbingers need not be human or animal, however: "Well, Gracie, I think that the flowers George sent you are harbingers of romance."